-Hearing loss is never an easy thing to deal with – but what should you do if it’s only affecting one ear?
-Keep reading to learn everything you need to know about hearing loss in one ear, what causes it, and the treatments available to get your hearing back to normal.
+Hearing loss is never an easy thing to deal with.
+But what should you do if you can’t hear out of one ear suddenly?
+Keep reading.
+You’ll learn about hearing loss in one ear, what causes it, and the treatments available.

 Why Can’t I Hear Out of One Ear?